Buy-to-lets are an attractive investment for many, but if you're considering investing in property, you must consider your options carefully.

-If you’re investing in buy-to-let, then you have to know the market you’re entering.
+If you're investing in buy-to-let, you must know the market you're entering.
 You need to be aware of the risks as well as the benefits.

-Essentially, investing in a buy-to-let project means that you’re tying up your capital in a property that may experience either a fall or rise in value.
+Essentially, investing in a buy-to-let project means tying up your capital in a property that may experience a fall or rise in value.

-In previous years, high-rate savings accounts used to beat a great number of investments, such as property.
-However, falling interest rates have made many turn towards buy-to-let investments rather than fixed rate savings accounts.
+In previous years, high-rate savings accounts used to beat a significant number of investments, such as property.
+However, interest rates and rising house prices have made many turn towards buy-to-let investments rather than fixed-rate savings accounts.

-If you’re investing in a buy-to-let, then you’ll be committing tens (if not hundreds) of thousands of pounds to a property, and may typically have to take out a mortgage, unless you can pay all the money upfront.
-This means that, if house prices rise while you own the property, you could make big leveraged gains on your mortgage debt, but if they fall, your deposit can get hit and your mortgage may stay the same.
+If you're investing in a buy-to-let, you'll be committing tens (if not hundreds) of thousands of pounds to a property and may typically have to take out a mortgage unless you can pay all the money upfront.
+If house prices rise while you own the property, you could make significant leveraged gains on your mortgage debt, but if they fall, your deposit can get hit, and your mortgage may stay the same.

 The higher the rental value you can receive above the mortgage repayments, the quicker you will be able to build up an emergency fund and reinvest some money.
-Crucially, remember that you shouldn’t start reinvesting straight away.
-Houses often come with initial teething issues, so make sure you’re prepared.
+Crucially, remember that you shouldn't start reinvesting straight away.
+Houses often come with initial teething issues, so ensure you're prepared.

-This, of course, isn’t to say that investing in buy-to-let property is a bad idea, or that you’re unlikely to be successful.
-Property investment has proved to be profitable for many investors, but it’s vital to know there can be significant pitfalls as well as positives.
-Because of this, if you know someone who’s invested in buy-to-let previously, ask them about their experiences.
-The more research you do, the higher the chance of your investment being successful.
+Property investment has proved profitable for many investors, but it's vital to know there can be significant pitfalls and positives.
+Because of this, if you know someone who's invested in buy-to-let previously, ask them about their experiences.
+The more research you do, the higher your investment's chance to succeed.

 Choosing the right area

-If you do decide to opt for a buy-to-let as an investment, location’s a key factor in your planning process.
-Here, ‘best’ doesn’t necessarily have to mean the cheapest or most expensive.
-It should instead be an area where a high volume of people are looking for properties, and potentially one where prices are starting to rise, if possible.
+If you decide to opt for a buy-to-let as an investment, the location is a crucial factor in your planning process.
+Here, 'best' doesn't necessarily mean the cheapest or most expensive.
+It should instead be an area where a high volume of people are looking for properties and potentially one where prices are rising, if possible.

 There are certain factors you should look for in a location.
 Consider the following when looking at your options: